ugur99/local-path-provisioner-pv-metrics-exporter/README.md

 ## Disclaimer

 `This is not an official solution and it is not supported by Rancher.
-It is just a simple solution to generate metrics for local-path-provisioner.
+It is just a simple solution to generate metrics for local-path-provisioner by using prometheus and kubernetes python clients.
 It is not a production ready solution and it is not tested in a production environment.`